0abc/0abc-a22/README.md

 * Persians have +10% maximum population.
 * Persian structures have +10\% territory influence radius.
 * Ptolemaic healers have +6 healing range.
+* Ptolemaic barracks, blacksmiths, houses, and economic structures cost −100 wood but have +50% building time.
 * Ptolemies have a 30% resource cost and time discount on Temple technologies.
 * Romans have a 15% resource cost and time discount on Barracks technologies.
 * Roman cavalry swordsmen have a −10% melee attack damage penalty.